lopezdsr/sql-query/sqlref/sql_reference.template.md

 *!-- include-svg src="./svgfiles/analyzeTable.svg" target="./diagrams/analyzeTable.svg" alt="syntax diagram for a analyze table command" layout="@break@" --*

-The ANALYZE TABLE command collect statistics about the specified table and for the specified columns.
-This information can be used for the query optimizer to identify the optimal query plan.
+The `ANALYZE TABLE`statement collects statistics about the specified table and for the specified columns.
+This information can be used by the query optimizer to improve the query plan.
 For example, to decide which table is smaller when using a broadcast hash join, add those columns that are used in the SELECT statements.

 ```sql
 -- analyze statistics for the table customer without scanning each object